PinkDiamond1/docs-24/docs/quickstart.md

 Note that we used the `hasattr` Starlark builtin to check if `args.nginx_count` exists, so the package will continue to work if you omit the `--args` flag to `kurtosis run`.

-Step Nine: Publish & Consume Your Package
+Publish & Consume Your Package
 ------------------------------------------
 [Kurtosis packages][packages-reference] are designed to be trivial to share and consume, so let's do so now.